 The claims manager will then endeavour to respond to your appeal with a final decision with regards to liability within 14 working days from the date the dealing officer acknowledging receipt of it.

-If the claims manager investigates the claim and finds that your claim is to be settled then they will write to you informing you of this and make payment within 14 working days.
+If the claims manager investigates the claim and finds that your claim is to be settled then they will write to you informing you of this and will aim to make payment within 14 working days.

 If the claims manager upholds the dealing officer’s decision to repudiate the claim then your final option is to issue proceedings against Cornwall Council in the small claims court.
 Information on how to follow this process can be found online or at your local magistrate’s court.